A First of its Kind Exhibition…

 By bringing together so many varied works of art that both celebrate and challenge traditional Assyrian culture, the show explored the multifaceted contemporary Assyrian experience.

-The universal themes of identity, community, diaspora, and cultural continuity that emerged from the exhibition pertain to viewers from any background and allowed them to better understand the Assyrian present.
+The universal themes of identity, community, diaspora, and cultural continuity that emerged from the premier exhibition have continued in two subsequent curations.